BryanHogan/bryanhogan/src/content/drafts/south-korea-travel-guide.md

 So here are some things that you might want to try while in South Korea:

 1. **Photobooths.** Korea has photo booths everywhere, here you can take pictures with your friends.
 They are unmanned, have a place to do your hair and make-up and have a great selection of silly accessories.
   Photo booths are usually open 24h.
 Go into one, choose a background of your liking, choose the amount of prints, choose a frame and a design of your liking, take the pictures, select the ones you all like, then receive your print.
 Scan the QR code to get the photo digitally and most also have a video that you can download.
   There are also special themed photo booths.
 2. **Karaoke.** Karaoke is very popular in Korea.
 Just like photo booths you can find Karaoke places everywhere.
 There are different kinds of Karaoke places.
 There's Coin Karaoke, so a place where you really just go for singing, a song here usually costs around 500 Korean Won.
 Then there are also Karaoke places where you can order drinks and food.
   In Karaoke places in Korea you usually get one room for your group and then you have a machine that you can operate yourself to find a song of your liking.
 Depending on the size of the room there are 2 or more microphones.
 After selecting a song the song starts and you get the lyrics displayed on screen.
 3. **Pop-up Stores.** Pop-up stores are stores with a specific theme that only exist for a limited time.
 Often they are really cool since they are decorated in detail and offer fun experiences like free games, unique products or free pictures.
 (I'm a proud owner of a soju and beer licence, which I got at a Jinso Soju pop-up store.)
 4. **Arcades.** Try your luck (and skill) to win something at the claw machine, or maybe just enjoy one of the arcade games.
 5. **PC Bang.** At a Pc방 you can play games on a pc.
 You will find many Koreans going here to play League of Legends.
 Fifa, PUBG, Valorant, Sudden Attack, Maple Story, Overwatch and Lost Ark are also popular here.
   In a Pc Bang you will find many Pcs all equipped with special software.
 Buy some time at the machine and then log in with the code given to you.
 You can order food and drinks right at your pc and they will deliver it to you, it's highly comfortable.
   Be aware that to make an permanent account at the Pc Bang itself or for online games like League of Legends you will need an ARC and a Korean phone number connected to it.
 6. **Playstation Room** (플스방)**.** A playstation room is a place where you can play console games.
 7. **Cafes.** I already mentioned cafes earlier, but I want to highlight how many different cafes there actually are.
 From room cafes or multi bangs to animal or DIY cafes.
-So if you want to visit a Harry Potter cafe, have British tea time or listen to music on vinyl records, it's all there.
+So if you want to visit a Harry Potter cafe, have British tea time, have your own room to watch Netflix or listen to music on vinyl records, it's all there.
 8. **Amusement Parks.** Lotte World and Everland are the two most popular amusement parks in South Korea.
 Lotte World is located in Seoul and a bit smaller, still a fun place to spend the day.
 Everland is located outside of Seoul and Korea's largest amusement park.
 Even though it's smaller than the big amusement parks in Germany it's still worth a visit.
 9. **Virtual sports.** There's a large offering of different virtual sports in Korea.
 Here you can try virtual baseball or golf, but there's also places for shooting or VR games.
 10. **Shopping & night shopping.** Shopping, for cosmetic products at Olive Young or fashion at the million stores available, is highly popular in Korea.
 In areas such as the Dongdaemun market area you can even do your shopping at 2am.